 The UK troops are based in Malakal and Bentiu and are providing human relief for the refugees in those areas.
 In Bentiu there is a medical hospital.

 Castor provides both the Internet backbone and the Wi-Fi network coverage to the camps.
 The internet backbone operates on Castor’s C-band networks over Africa, which connects the camps directly to European internet out of Castor’s Teleport in Burum, The Netherlands.
 The internet enables the 400 soldiers to keep in touch with their relatives via social media.
 The local Wi-Fi network is managed from Castor’s HQ in The Netherlands and also covers the hospital, allowing to share medical data.

 Castor installers implemented the internet under difficult conditions the camps were still being built.
 Castor won the UNOPS tender earlier this year.
 Edwin Cras, Managing Director of Castor states: “UN tenders are very competitive and attracts worldwide bidders.
 Castor Networks was selected based on its strong local presence with local staff In South Sudan combined with a successful track record for previous UNOPS connections and long list of other NGO projects”

-Simon Bell, Project Leader of UNOPS commented: “Castor have a good track record and put the most convincing bid together.
+UNOPS South Sudan commented: “Castor have a good track record with us.
 We have been pleased in the cooperation with their team and management.
 We like the quality of their internet, judged by some in the camp as the best yet seen in South Sudan.
-Despite challenges of logistics and bad weather Castor implemented the internet in accordance with the strict timelines of UNOPS.“
+Despite challenges of logistics and bad weather Castor implemented the internet in accordance with the strict timelines of UNOPS."